cloudant-labs/graphdb-slate/source/includes/guides/cloudant-query.md

 {"ok":true,"use_checkpoints":false}
 ```

-To describe Full Text Indexing, it is helpful to have a large collection of data to work with.
+To describe FTI, it is helpful to have a large collection of data to work with.
 A suitable collection is available in the example Cloudant Query movie database: `movies-demo`.
 You can obtain a copy of this database in your database, with the name `my-movies-demo`,
 by running the command shown.